Pseudogap, Fermi liquid, Van Hove singularity and maxima of the compressibility and of the Knight shift as a function of doping in the two-dimensional Hubbard model: Summary and conclusion

 We also predict that the uniform magnetic susceptibility $\chi_{sp}(0,0)(\delta)$ exhibits a maximum as a function of doping.
 At low temperatures $T<0.1$, the doping value at the maximum of $\chi_{sp}(,0,0)(\delta)$ is, practically, the same as the value of $\delta_{max}$ in the compressibility $\kappa(\delta)$.
-At higher temperatures $0.1<T<0.2$, the uniform magnetic susceptibility $\chi_{sp}(,0,0)(\delta)$ still shows a well-defined maximum, whereas the maximum in $\kappa(\delta)$ becomes very broad and eventually disappears.
+At higher temperatures $0.1<T<0.2$, the uniform magnetic susceptibility $\chi_{sp}(0,0)(\delta)$ still shows a well-defined maximum, whereas the maximum in $\kappa(\delta)$ becomes very broad and eventually disappears.
 The reason for this difference is that the maximum in $\kappa(\delta)$ requires not only the presence of a pseudogap but also that the width of the Fermi function ($T$) be significantly smaller than the width of the precursor of the lower AFM peak in the density of states.
 We suggest that in cold atom experiments, the maximum in $\chi_{sp}(,0,0)(\delta)$ may be somewhat easier to identify than the maximum in $\kappa(\delta)=\partial n/\partial\mu$ because it occurs at higher temperatures and does not require numerical differentiation.
+In addition, we show that TPSC+ correctly predicts a maximum in the temperature dependence of the Knight shift, $\chi_{sp}(0,0)(T)$ at fixed doping, consistent with recent ultracold atom experiments.

 We also established a connection between the appearance of a maximum in $\kappa(\delta)$ and in $\chi_{sp}(0,0)(\delta)$ with the evolution of the single-particle spectra as a function of doping.
 In particular, the maximum in both quantities occurs when the precursor of the lower SDW peak in the spectral function at the antinodal (Van Hove~\cite{Wu_Scheurer_Ferrero_Georges_2020}) point $\mathbf{k}_{AN}=(\pi,0)$ crosses the line $\omega=0$.
-Interestingly, the shape of the maximum in both $\kappa(\delta)$ and $\chi_{sp}(,0,0)(\delta)$ changes when the critical spin–density-wave fluctuations become strongly incommensurate at very low temperatures: there is an initial rise, followed by a short plateau, then a further rise, and finally a drop.
+Interestingly, the shape of the maximum in both $\kappa(\delta)$ and $\chi_{sp}(0,0)(\delta)$ changes when the critical spin–density-wave fluctuations become strongly incommensurate at very low temperatures: there is an initial rise, followed by a short plateau, then a further rise, and finally a drop.
 There are two reasons for this behavior: at low temperatures, the pseudogap exists not only at the antinodal point but also at the nodal point, and the multiple peaks in $\chi_{sp}(\mathbf{q},0)$ lead to more than two peaks in both the spectral function and the density of states.